-The UIMA framework provides serialization and de-serialization methods for a particular XML representation of the CAS named the XMI.
+The UIMA framework provides multiple serialization and de-serialization methods in various formats, including XML.
+See the Javadocs for the CasIOUtils class.

 What is a Type System?

 Think of a type system as a schema or class model for the CAS.
 It defines the types of objects and their properties (or features) that may be instantiated in a CAS.
 A specific CAS conforms to a particular type system.
 UIMA components declare their input and output with respect to a type system.